LimitedEdition1/bear_site1/content/about/_index.md

 I'm a F1B Mini Goldendoodle.<br>
 Born on January 10, 2018 in the Chicago suburbs.<br>
-I was adopted on March 25th, 2018 and moved in with my new family in East Lansing, Michigan.
+I was adopted on March 25th, 2018 and moved in with my new family in Michigan.